 Iko Uwais’ collaborated with Gareth Evans on Evans next martial arts movie titled The Raid: Redemption (2012).
 Iko Uwais and Yayan Ruhian served as co-fight choreographers of The Raid.
 The movie began filming in the middle of March of 2011 and was released in the middle of 2012.
 Critics and audiences in various festivals said that The Raid was one of the best martial art movies in years.

 Iko Uwais made a third movie with Gareth Evans.
 It is called The Raid 2: Berandal, which means “Thugs” in Indonesian.
 This sequel to The Raid was filmed in 2013 and released in 2014.
-It is rumored that Iko Uwais will play in Star Wars: Episode VII – The Force Awakens (2015) and he is playing Sua in Beyond Skyline (2015),Li Noor in Mile 22 (2018).
+Iko Uwais played Razoo Quin-Fee in Star Wars: Episode VII – The Force Awakens (2015) and Sua in Beyond Skyline (2015),Li Noor in Mile 22 (2018).